mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

 Installation:
-Extract the complete package to the /mantis/plugins/ directory.
+1. Extract the complete package to the /mantis/plugins/ directory.
+2. Rename the new folder to EmailReporting if necessary.
+If everything has been done correctly you should be able to find a file called EmailReporting.php plus some folders in the /mantis/plugins/EmailReporting/ folder
-After that you should be able to see it on the "Manage Plugins" page
+3. After that you should be able to see it on the "Manage Plugins" page with its proper version number (check this in case of an upgrade)

 Upgrade:
 If you are performing an upgrade of your existing installation of EmailReporting, all you need todo (as long you have not been editing files yourself) is
-1. Delete EmailReporting folder from the plugins directory
+1. Delete the EmailReporting folder from the plugins directory
-2. Extract the complete package to the /mantis/plugins/ directory.
+2. Follow the instructions above for the installation of EmailReporting

 Support: